Coal power in the United States: Trends, comparisons, and forecasts

-(compared to 1024 units at nominal 278 GW in 2000).
+(compared to 1024 units at a nominal 278 GW in 2000).

 The actual average generated power from coal in 2006 was 227.1 GW (1991 TWh per year), the highest in the world and still slightly ahead of China (1950 TWh per year) at that time.
 In 2000, the US average production of electricity from coal was 224.3 GW (1966 TWh for the year).
 In 2006, US electrical generation consumed 1027 e6short ton or 92.3% of the coal mined in the US.

 Due to emergence of shale gas, coal consumption declined from 2009.
 In the first quarter of 2012, the use of coal for electricity generation declined substantially more, 21% from 2011 levels.
 According to the U.S. Energy Information Administration, 27 gigawatts of capacity from coal-fired generators is to be retired from 175 coal-fired power plants between 2012 and 2016.
 Natural gas showed a corresponding increase, increasing by a third over 2011.
 Coal's share of electricity generation dropped to just over 36%.
 Coal use continues to decline rapidly through November 2015 with its share around 33.6%.

 The coal plants are mostly base-load plants with typical utilisation rates of 50% to 60% (relating to full load hours).

 Utility companies have shut down and retired aging coal-fired power plants following the Environmental Protection Agency's (EPA) implementation of the Cross-State Air Pollution Rule (CSAP).
 The extent of shutdowns and reduction in utilization depend on factors such as future price of natural gas and cost of installation of pollution control equipment; however, as of 2013, the future of coal-fired power plants in the United States did not appear promising.
 In 2014 estimates gauged that an additional 40 gigawatts (GW) of coal-fired capacity would retire until 2020, in addition to the nearly 20GW that already had retired as of 2014.
 This is driven most strongly by inexpensive natural gas competing with coal, and EPA's Mercury and Air Toxics Standards (MATS), which require significant reductions in emissions of mercury, acid gases, and toxic metals, scheduled to take effect in April 2015.
 Over 13 GW of coal power plants built between 1950 and 1970 were retired in 2015, averaging 133 MW per plant.
 In Texas, the price drop of natural gas has reduced the capacity factor in 7 of the state's coal plants (max. output 8 GW), and they contribute about a quarter of the state's electricity.

 The cost of transporting coal may be around $20/ton for trains, or $5–6/ton for barge and truck.
 A 2015 study by a consortium of environmental organizations concluded that US Government subsidies for coal production are around $8/ton for the Powder River Basin.